Wide Grip v. Narrow Grip Rows

 Seated rows and bent over barbell rows are two of the best back exercises known to man.
 Both are crucial to building a strong back, improving posture and preventing injury.
 A muscular back also looks great.
 Rows make the back both thick and wide, creating that V shaped body that body-builders are known for.

 All that being said, there are a wide variety of rows available.
 Seated, bent over, Yates, Pendlay, etc. There are also different grip widths available.
 Narrowing or widening of the grip will change the focus of the row, conscripting different muscle groups.
+Depending on what your goals are it is crucial to have the correct grip width when performing any type of row exercise.

 When focusing on back muscles the first thing that comes to mind are the latissimus dorsi.
 These are the largest muscles of the back and some of the largest muscles in the whole body.
 They are they key to getting that V shaped back.
 The grip width of a row exercise will help determine how much the lats are used in the workout.